mavost/docuserver/aws.md

 #### AWS Serverless Application Repository

 The AWS Serverless Application Repository allows users to quickly deploy premade, fully serverless applications to the AWS Cloud.

-#### Aurora Serverless

-Aurora Serverless automatically starts up, shuts down, and scales capacity up or down based on your application's needs, and you pay only for capacity consumed.

 #### Route 53